sroegner/docker-accumulo/README.md

 # docker-accumulo

 This is a WIP project to make accumulo clusters easily available on the docker platform.
+It is geared towards development and experimentation and currently lacks attributes of production-readiness as true persistence or access control.
+DO NOT USE IN PRODUCTION!
 The workflow is currently arranged around a Makefile that hides some of the operational complexity.

 ## Build